 The walls of the chamber are lined with plastic to help to keep down the radiation levels from uranium and thorium in the surrounding rock.
-Inside the chamber is an enormous Buckminster Fuller sphere with 9600 photomultiplier tubes which itself sits inside a forty foot acrylic sphere filled with 1,000 tons of heavy water.
+Inside the chamber is an enormous Buckminster Fuller sphere studded with 9600 photomultiplier tubes, which itself surrounds a forty-foot acrylic sphere filled with 1,000 tons of heavy water.
 (The $330 million dollars worth of heavy water is on loan from Atomic Energy of Canada Limited.)
 SNO, as it's known, is situated in the deepest part of the iron mine, helping to shield the detector from cosmic rays.

-Despite the fact that billions of neutrinos stream through one's body every second, they can only be detected when they strike an atom's nucleus, giving off light.
+Despite the fact that billions of neutrinos stream through one’s body every second, they can only be detected when they strike an atom’s nucleus, giving off light.
 They are notoriously difficult to detect.
-Roughly 8 to 10 neutrino strikes are detected a day and a single stray photon can cause a false event.
+Roughly 8 to 10 neutrino strikes are detected each day, and a single stray photon can cause a false event.

 Having finished the recording element of the experiment, the heavy water has been drained out as the detector is being upgraded for the SNO+ experiment.
 The acrylic sphere will be filled with an organic liquid much like mineral oil, which can detect neutrinos of a much lower energy than the SNO could.